huggingface/swift-jinja/README.md

 > [!IMPORTANT]
 > **Migrating to Jinja v2.0**:
 > Most code using Jinja v1 should work with v2 with minimal changes.
-> The biggest breaking changes is that the context parameter for rendering templates
+> The biggest breaking change is that the context parameter for rendering templates
 > has changed from `[String: Any]` to `[String: Value]`.
 >
 > Thanks to `Value` being expressible by literals,